Pipe bomb mailer Cesar Sayoc sentenced to 20 years behind bars

 Florida strip club DJ Cesar Sayoc, who pleaded guilty to sending pipe bombs to prominent Democrats and other people opposed to President Trump, was sentenced Monday to 20 years behind bars.

-Manhattan Federal Court Judge Jed Rakoff ruled on Monday afternoon that Sayoc would spend two decades in prison.
+Manhattan Federal Court Judge Jed Rakoff ruled on Monday afternoon that Sayoc, 57, would spend two decades in prison, saying he concluded that the bombs purposely were not designed to explode.
+Sayoc wept and crossed himself when Rakoff announced the sentence.

+The amateur body builder from Aventura apologized to his victims in court, saying he was “so very sorry for what I did.”

 CESAR SAYOC, WHO PLEADED GUILTY TO MAILING NON-WORKING BOMBS, TELLS JUDGE HE NEVER INTENDED TO HURT ANYONE

-Prosecutors had called for a life prison sentence for the amateur body builder from Aventura, saying the sentence is “necessary and appropriate.”
+Prosecutors had called for a life prison sentence for Sayoc, saying the sentence is “necessary and appropriate.”
 Sayoc’s lawyers had argued that a decade in prison was enough.

 The onetime pizza delivery man faced a mandatory decade in prison after pleading guilty to explosives charges on March 22 for mailing 16 inoperative pipe bombs days before the midterm elections last fall.